dotnet/designs/proposed/dynamic-component-loading.md

 * Roslyn analyzers - similar to MSBuild tasks, the Roslyn compiler dynamically loads analyzers which are separate components with potentially conflicting dependencies.
 * XUnit loading tests - the test runner acts as an app and the test is loaded dynamically.
 The test can have any number of dependencies.
 Finding and resolving those dependencies is challenging.
 * ASP .NET's `dotnet watch` - ability to dynamically reload an app without restarting the process.
 Each version of the app is inherently in collision with any previous version.
 The old version should be unloaded.
+* Possibly profiling controller - see [performance-profiling-controller](https://github.com/dotnet/designs/blob/master/accepted/performance-profiling-controller.md) for the proposal.
+There are plans to load "plugin" like components at runtime to provide the controller functionality.

 In most of these cases the component which is to be loaded dynamically has a non-trivial set of dependencies which are unknown to the app itself.
 So the loading mechanism has to be able to resolve them.